 Choosing a Hospital

 More and more individuals are opting for private consultation and surgery for their orthopaedic injuries or complaints.
 Going private means that you don’t have to worry about waiting a long time to be seen by consultants or specialists.
 You will usually have dedicated service and an improved experience when staying in hospital.
-Many people choose to go private because they would rather be treated as a customer.
 It is often the case that private hospitals are highly specialised in certain areas for specific conditions.
 There are a number of things to consider before selecting a hospital to have your surgery or consultation.

 What is right for me?

 Though there are many private hospitals, not all will offer the surgery you require.
 If you know that you need a hip replacement, for example, you will need to research into which hospitals specialise in this kind of surgery.
 Choosing a local hospital is a good idea if you are not very mobile and also to make matters easier if you have to make multiple return trips for post-operative care such as physiotherapy.

 What are my options?